-This is a fantastic sculpt, a delight to paint, and a good deal for the price… My only complaint is that the “Bonesium” material had warped a bit and it took a bit of work to fit everything together – often a tip in steaming hot water followed by a tip in ice cold water is enough to set a Bones miniature back in place, but sometimes it’s not enough and this was one of those times.
+This is a fantastic sculpt, a delight to paint, and a good deal for the price… My only complaint is that the “Bonesium” material had warped a bit and it took a bit of work to fit everything together – often a dip in steaming hot water followed by a dip in ice cold water is enough to set a Bones miniature back in place, but sometimes it’s not enough and this was one of those times.
 Instead I had to pin the front leg in place as it kept on shifting off position.
 I also, as you may have noticed, put a circular base down as a foundation.
-I could have shown more artistic ambition here but I still haven’t really gotten into elaborate bases yet…maybe I will one day for my current purposes this works well enough.
+I could have shown more artistic ambition here but I still haven’t really gotten into elaborate bases yet…maybe I’ll rebase this one day but for my current purposes this works well enough.

 I started with a gold base coat over the entire body followed by overcoats of golden brown on the underscales/wings and dark red everywhere else.
 It doesn’t come through as clearly in the photos but this gives Blightfang a subtle shimmering aesthetic where the overcoats where thin – quite fitting for a beast that lays around in gold most of the time!